bttmly/koa-detour/README.md

 [![Build Status](https://travis-ci.org/nickb1080/koa-detour.svg?branch=master)](https://travis-ci.org/nickb1080/koa-detour)
 [![Coverage Status](https://coveralls.io/repos/github/nickb1080/koa-detour/badge.svg?branch=master)](https://coveralls.io/github/nickb1080/koa-detour?branch=master)

-KoaDetour is an expressive router for [Koa v2](https://github.com/koajs/koa/issues/533) applications.
+KoaDetour is an expressive router for [Koa v2](https://github.com/koajs/koa/issues/533) applications. **NOTE**: this project is NOT versioned according to Koa's versioning scheme.
+Specifically, all versions are intended only to work with Koa 2.0.0+.

 Detour is different from sinatra-style routers (like [express's router](http://expressjs.com/api.html#app.VERB)) because you **route urls to objects** (that have HTTP methods) instead of to HTTP methods directly.